Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 Our "no data, no fee" policy applies to hardware recovery.
 We do not bill for unsuccessful physical repairs.
 If we replace a hard drive read/write head assembly or repair a liquid-damaged logic board to a bootable state, the hardware repair is complete and standard rates apply.
 If data remains inaccessible due to user-configured software locks, a forgotten passcode, or a remote wipe command, the physical repair is still billable.
 We cannot bypass user encryption or activation locks.

-All tiers: Free evaluation and firm quote before any paid work.
-No data, no fee on simple copy, file system, and firmware tiers.
+No data, no fee.
+Free evaluation and firm quote before any paid work.
+Full guarantee details.
 Head swap and surface damage require a 50% deposit because donor parts are consumed in the attempt.

-Target drive: The destination drive we copy recovered data onto.
-You can supply your own or we provide one at cost.
-For ultra-high-capacity drives (20TB and above), the target drive costs approximately $400+ due to the large media required.
+The destination drive we copy recovered data onto.
+You can supply your own or we provide one at cost plus a small markup.
+For larger capacities (8TB, 10TB, 16TB and above), target drives cost $400+ extra.
 All prices are plus applicable tax.

-Rosewood Recovery on Camera
+How Does Rosewood Recovery Work on Camera?

 Most Backup Plus Slim and Expansion Portable failures involve the Rosewood drive platform.
 This video walks through a complete Rosewood recovery: diagnosis, clean bench head swap, and PC-3000 selective head imaging.
+Those are the same hard drive data recovery steps used when a Backup Plus Slim or Expansion Portable has stuck heads or a damaged head assembly.

 USB Bridge Bypass (Simple Cases)